danielodey/danielodey.github.io/README.md

-# Project 1
+This is my portfolio project.

-This is a sample of what the roject page should have.
+It details a few of my projects.